The structure of totally disconnected Host--Kra--Ziegler factors, and the inverse theorem for the $U^k$ Gowers uniformity norms on finite abelian groups of bounded torsion: Obtaining divisibility by extension

 By Proposition \ref{prop-invlim}, for each $0\leq j\leq k$, we obtain surjective homomorphisms $\varphi_j: U_j \rightarrow V_j$, whose kernels we denote by $K_j$, such that $\varphi_{j+1}\circ \rho_j$ is cohomologous to $\sigma_{j}\circ \pi_{j}$, where $\pi_j:\ZZ^j(\WW_{i-1})\rightarrow \ZZ^j(\WW_i)$ is the factor map, for all $0\leq j\leq k-1$.
 Let $(U_{k-i})_0$ denote the connected component of the identity in the group $U_{k-i}$.
 Since $V_{k-i}$ is totally disconnected, $(U_{k-i})_0$ is a subgroup of $K_{k-i}$.
 We make a small reduction.
 Since $\sigma_j\circ\pi_j$ and $\varphi_{j+1}\circ \rho_j$ are cohomologous, we can write $\varphi_{j+1} \circ \rho_j = \sigma_j \circ \pi_j + dF_j$.
 Let $s \colon W_j\rightarrow U_j$ be any measurable cross-section.
 We may replace $\rho_j$ with $\rho_j-F_j\circ s$, and assume without loss of generality that $\varphi_{j+1}\circ\rho_j = \sigma_j\circ\pi_j$.
 In particular, we note that $\varphi_{j+1}\circ\rho_j$ is invariant to translations by $(U_{k-i})_0$.
 We can now iteratively apply the first part of Lemma \ref{lem-goingup}, and find a compact connected abelian group $\tilde{U}_{k-i}$ that acts freely on $\WW_{i-1}$.
 Since the orbit of $(0,\ldots,0)$ under $\tilde{U}_{k-i}$ is included in $K_{k-i+1}, \ldots,K_k$, we deduce that $nQ$ is invariant with respect to translations by $\tilde{U}_{k-i}$.
 The action of $\tilde {U}_{k-1}$ is strongly continuous in $L^2$, and thus continuous in $L^\infty$ when acting in $Q$, thanks to Proposition \ref{ppfacts}(i).
 Thus for $u \in \tilde{U}_{k-1}$ close enough to the identity, $\partial_u Q$ is close to zero in $L^\infty$ and vanishes when multiplied by $n$, thus must vanish identically.
 Since $\tilde{U}_{k-i}$ is connected, we conclude that $Q$ is invariant with respect to translations by this group.
 Therefore, $Q$ is measurable with respect to $\WW_{i-1}/\tilde{U}_{k-i}$.
 From the second part of Lemma \ref{lem-goingup} and construction, this is a factor of $\WW_i$ and this completes the proof. \end{proof}

 Now we can prove the second part of Theorem \ref{divis}.
 Let $\XX$ be a totally disconnected order $k$ ergodic $\Gamma$-system.
 By the first part of this theorem, we can find an order $k$ ergodic extension $\YY$ of $\XX$ that is $k$-divisible.
 This $\Gamma$-system $\YY$ need not be totally disconnected, however by Corollary \ref{cor-max-disconnected} it has a maximal totally disconnected factor $\ZZ$.
 Clearly $\ZZ$ is an extension of the totally disconnected factor $\XX$, and is also totally disconnected, order $k$, and ergodic by construction.
 For any $1 \leq i \leq k$, $\Poly_{\leq i}(\YY)$ is divisible by construction, while $\Poly_{\leq i}(\YY)/\Poly_{\leq i}(\ZZ)$ is torsion-free thanks to Proposition \ref{maxtdfactor}.
-This implies that $\Poly_{\leq i}(\ZZ)$ is divisible, and the claim follows.
+This implies that $\Poly_{\leq i}(\ZZ)$ is divisible as a subgroup of a divisible group with torsion free quotient, and the claim follows.